lorenzo-villa-hub/defermi/README.md

 [![Documentation Status](https://readthedocs.org/projects/defermi/badge/?version=latest&style=flat)](https://defermi.readthedocs.io/en/latest/)
 [![PyPI](https://img.shields.io/pypi/v/defermi)](https://pypi.org/project/defermi/)

 `defermi` is a python library for the analysis and visualization of point defects.
 Simple and intuitive for new users and non-experts, flexible and customizable for power users.
 A user interface is available at this link: https://defermi.streamlit.app/ (no installation required).
+For more details check out the complete [documentation](https://defermi.readthedocs.io/en/latest/).

 ## Installation